peterhellberg/clone/README.md

 # clone 💾

 > [!Note]
-> This is just a tiny convenience tool for when I'm cloning Gists and GitHub repos.
+> This is just a tiny convenience tool for when I'm cloning Gists and GitHub/Codeberg repos.

 ## Installation